-Under Delaware law, unless the board of directors approves the proposal to dissolve, dissolution must be approved by stockholders holding 100% of the total voting power of the corporation.
+Under Delaware law, unless the board of directors approved by stockholders holding 100% of the total voting power of the corporation.
 Only if the dissolution is initiated by the board of directors may it be approved by a simple majority of the corporation's outstanding shares.
 Delaware law allows a Delaware corporation to include in its certificate of incorporation a supermajority voting requirement in connection with dissolutions initiated by the board.
-A Delaware corporation may also be dissolved by decree or judgment of a Delaware court in certain circumstances.
+A restated memorandum and articles of association, our company may be dissolved, liquidated or wound up by special resolution, or by an ordinary resolution on the basis that our company is unable to pay its debt as they become due.